 Difficulty: Labor Intensive

-This preparation has all the hallmarks of being the creation of a royal chef in the kitchen of the Topkapi Sarayi, the palace of the sultan in Istanbul during the Ottoman Empire.
-This rice pilaf is perfumed with finely cut fresh vegetables, herbs, and fragrant spices and wrapped in yufka pastry, a very thin Turkish pastry nearly as thin as phyllo that, in fact, means “thin.”
+This preparation has all the hallmarks of being the creation of a royal chef in the kitchen of the Topkapi Sarayi, the palace of the Ottoman sultans in Istanbul.
+This rice pilaf is perfumed with finely cut fresh vegetables, herbs, and fragrant spices and wrapped in yufka pastry, a very thin Turkish pastry nearly as thin as phyllo that, in fact, means thin.
 Charles Perry, who has written on the foods of medieval Turkic tribes, has speculated that an ancient Turkish yufka pastry described in an eleventh-century dictionary as a thin bread might be the progenitor of the Near Eastern baklava that exists today.
 In this preparation, the yufka pastry becomes crunchy and the pilaf inside is like finding a delicious treasure.

 Yield: Makes 4 to 6 servings